twitter-together/action/README.md

 ### The `push` event

-When triggered by the `push` event, we first make sure that the current branch is the repository’s main branch.
-After that we load the changed files and look for `*.tweet` files in the `tweets/` folder or subfolders.
-If there are any, we send out a tweet for each new tweet file.
+When triggered by the `push` event, the script looks for new `*.tweet` files in the `tweets/` folder or subfolders.
+If there are any, a tweet for each new tweet file is published.

+If there is no `tweets/` subfolder, the scripts creates a pull request wich creates it with further instructions.

 ### The `pull_request` event

-For the `pull_request` event, we only handle `opened` and `synchronize` actions.
-First we check if the pull request’s base branch is the repository’s main branch.
-After that we load the changed files and look for `*.tweet` files in the `tweets/` folder or subfolders.
-If there are any, we validate the length of each tweet.
+For the `pull_request` event, the script handles only `opened` and `synchronize` actions.
+It looks for new `*.tweet` files in the `tweets/` folder or subfolders.
+If there are any, the length of each tweet is validated.
 If one is to long, a failed check run with an explanation is created.
 If all tweets are valid, a check run with a preview of all tweets is created.

 ## Motivation